Elena' s AI Blog

 Thus, we see precisely the same order of data between restarts.

-When defining only operation seed value, TensorFlow uses a default global seed plus the defined operation seed.
-When rerunning the code, we get the same results.
-When we restart, we get the same sequence of results.
+When defining only an operation-level seed value, TensorFlow uses a default global seed plus the defined operation seed.
+Rerunning the code produces the same results, and restarting produces the same sequence of results.

 tf.random.shuffle(tensor, seed=24)